ruchiupadhyaya/Covid19_Predictor/README.md

 # Covid19_Data_Analysis_and_Prediction
-## This Project is Being Created Using Machine Learnig Approach
+## This Project is Being Created Using Machine Learning Approach
 Mini Project Sem-5

  ---